 (Guest post regarding family law and cohabitation in the US)

 It seems that marriage has lost some of its luster over the last decade.
 More couples are making the decision to live together rather than get married.
 It could be the close to 50 percent divorce rate that makes matrimony seem like a risky venture, or people are deciding that there are some attractive advantages to cohabitating.
 Since 1990, there has been a 138 percent increase in couples choosing to live together.
 Something has changed.
+Those who got married but decided to separate will hire divorce attorneys to help them legalize their separation and if they have children they will also fight for child custody.
+You may also consider consulting with a family law attorney if you have questions about family law.

 Now, cohabitation has its perks, but marriage does too, and there are some complicated legal issues surrounding cohabitation that don’t come with a marriage license.
 There are laws set up to specifically decide issues surrounding money, property, family, and estates for married people in the event of divorce or death.
 There are a host of issues that cohabitating couple will be forced to address on their own throughout the relationship.